uyuni-project/subscription-matcher/src/test/resources/scenario3/README.md

 Scenario 3 - SLES and RES subscription with overlapping products
 ================================================================

-In this scenario we have 2 SLES subscriptions and 2 RES subscriptions.
+In this scenario we have 2 SLES subscriptions (id 2) and 2 RES subscriptions (id 3).
 The RES subscriptions include the possibility to use them also for SLES.

 We have 4 systems, 2 with SLES and 2 with RES.
 The RES subscriptions